IronVenom/iitbbscli/README.md

 ```
 $ iitbbscli attendance
 ```
 Then enter the username and password and press enter.
+Note that this command may not work from the root directory ( C folder, for example) so move onto your desktop or anywhere else for this command.
+This bug will be fixed in the next update.